[sic][sic][sic]

 – article on efforts to censor and erase mural

-In early March 2026, the time to unperson mural in Roscoe, NY was censored and destroyed, without notice.
+In early March 2026, after seven months of censorship efforts, the Miniluv mural in Roscoe, NY was destroyed, without notice.
+A lawsuit is pending in the Southern District of New York.

 time to un person